Fear in Islam: Time

 Fear what destiny is hiding for you.
 This is a mechanism for healthy fear, to be better and do better.
 It keeps us humble, it keeps us in a state of hope in Allah, it keeps us on the straight and narrow, and it remaining steadfast.

-We have seen these the fears that are not blameworthy but rather praiseworthy.
+We have seen here that these fears are not blameworthy but rather praiseworthy.
 They are motivating us to be better, to have less burden in our heart and feel light.

 People of high aspiration are like birds in a cage.
 They are people whose bodies dwell on earth, yet their hearts are connected to Allah Almighty.